Bricktech2000/Notes/notes/plagiarism.md

 even when we don't get caught,

 > Authors and intellectuals devote a lot of time and knowledge to producing their intellectual property.
-Plagiarism is a sign of disrespect to those authors. — Gefen
+Plagiarism is a sign of disrespect to those authors. &mdash; Gefen
->

 it is essentially theft of information

 ## Self-Plagiarism

 > A type of plagiarism in which one republished or reuses work that's already been submitted or published.
->

 this includes: